 - Use trusted software, software patches, anti-virus/anti-malware programs, and interact only with trusted websites and attachments.

 - Block all traffic to EtherNet/IP or other CIP protocol-based devices from outside the manufacturing zone by blocking or restricting access to TCP and UDP Port 2222 and Port 44818 using proper network infrastructure controls, such as firewalls, unified threat management (UTM) devices, or other security appliances.
 For more information on TCP/UDP ports used by Rockwell Automation Products, see Knowledge base Article ID 898270.

 - Help minimize network exposure for all control system devices and/or systems, and confirm that they are not accessible from the Internet.

 - Locate control system networks and devices behind firewalls, and isolate them from the business network.

-This vulnerability is not remotely exploitable.
+This vulnerability is exploitable from an adjacent network.
 High skill level is needed to exploit.

 For any questions related to this report, please contact the NCCIC at: